 This is a very important question, and one that I plan to address at greater length in the future.

-But I disagree.
-Jesus was “tempted in every way as we are, yet without sin” (Heb.
+In short, I believe that Jesus was “tempted in every way as we are, yet without sin” (Heb.
 4:15).
 Jesus undoubtedly experienced sexual attraction towards people he never married.
 And even though sex with such people would be sinful, Jesus never had a sinful nature and never sinned.
+And it’s this very new nature that Jesus purchased for us at the cross.

-This means that sexual attraction towards a person that God forbids is not of itself a symptom of brokenness.
-Instead, it’s part of God’s design for sexuality — to want something that you can’t have and to find satisfaction with our God instead.
+This means that sexual attraction towards a person that God forbids, when experienced by a person who is “walking by the Spirit” and not the flesh (Gal.
+5:16) creates the opportunity for something beautiful.
+It creates the opportunity to demonstrate the all-sufficiency of Christ to the watching world — to want something that you can’t have and to find satisfaction with our God instead.

-And since the vast majority of attractive people in this world will never be your spouse, finding satisfaction in Him would seem to be the norm for human existence, whether gay or straight.
+And since the vast majority of attractive people in this world will never be your spouse, finding satisfaction in Him would seem to be the norm for Christian existence, whether gay or straight.

 Some Final Thoughts